Northfear/SDL-1.2/README.md

 - 1.2.16 version bump
 - Support of 8/15/16/24/32 bit surfaces
-- Harware accelerated blits and fills
+- Hardware accelerated blits and fills
 - Front touchpad support (Mouse emulation.
 Works with scaled/centered images)
 - Custom functions for on screen keyboard and message box (Backported from SDL2 Vita port)